worldbank/counting-people-climate-risk/README.md

 ## Methodology

-The methodology begins with a [non-technical summary](docs/01_intro.md).
-The following chapters dig into the data and analysis in detail.
+The next page summarizes the methodology in non-technical terms using five steps.
+The following chapters dig into these steps in detail.
 The final chapter discusses important [limitations](docs/05_limitations.md).

 ## Dashboard

 A [dashboard](docs/dashboard.md) is available to explore and download the data.
+The Vision Indicator is officially reported on the [Scorecard website](https://scorecard.worldbank.org/).

 ## Reproducibility